 - Room Area

-Before you pick a specific type of window fan, consider first the area you would want to get cooled.
-If it is a big space with no walls, then consider buying a full-house window fan.
-Otherwise, for a house with smaller rooms, you might want to consider smaller window fans installed on the rooms where you want cool air circulating.
+Before you pick a specific type of window fan, consider first the area you would want thus getting cooled.
+If it’s a big space with no walls, then consider buying a full-house window fan.
+Otherwise, for a house with smaller rooms, you might want considering smaller window fans installed on the rooms where you want cool air circulating.

-Window fans are supposed to be working for long periods of time so that you would not want your window fan conking on you after just a short time.
-Therefore, you would want to choose a trusted brand who uses quality materials so that you will have longer use for your window fan.
+Window fan is supposed must be working for long periods of time so you would not want your window fan conking on you after just a short time.
+Therefore, you would want choosing a trusted brand who uses quality materials so you’ll have longer use for your window fan.

 - Safety Features

-It would be best if your window fan has a cover in front to keep from having your hands injured when the fan is in use.
-It will also be good to have horizontal blades at the back of your window fan that you can shut-close when the fan is not in use to protect your fan motor from getting wet.
+It would be best if your window fan has a cover in front for keeping from having your hands injured when the window fan is in use.
+It will also be good having horizontal blades at the back of your window fan so you can shut-close when the fan is not in use for protecting your fan motor from getting wet.

 - Exact Mounting

-Make sure that your window fan fits exactly on the size of your window to maximize fan use.
-Otherwise, the ability of your fan to suck out hot air (in case of an exhaust) or pull in cold air (in case of a regular window fan) will be compromised.
+Make sure your window fan fits exactly on the size of your window for maximize window fan use.
+Otherwise, the ability of your window fan sucking out hot air (in case of an exhaust) or pull in cold air (in case of a regular window fan) will be compromised.

 - Blade Material